woxels/Woxel/README.md

 #### To export: ./wox export <project_name> <option: wox,txt,vv,ply> <export_path>
 e.g; `./wox export txt /home/user/file.txt`
+*When exporting as ply you will want to merge vertices by distance in Blender or `Cleaning and Repairing > Merge Close Vertices` in MeshLab.*

 ## Info
 * Find more color palettes at; https://lospec.com/palette-list *(You can use any palette upto 32 colors.
 But don't use #000000 (Black) in your color palette as it will terminate at that color.)*